pregan23/u3_lesson_express_sequelize/README.md

 ## Recap

-In this lab, we learned how to integrate our Sequelize models with Express to build a full `CRUD` `restful` api.
+In this lab, we learned how to integrate our Sequelize models with Express to build a full CRUD RESTful API.

 ## Resources